 Her background includes a Masters in Social Science (Social Work); Masters in Humanistic and Integrative Psychotherapy specialising in Psychodynamic, Existential and Gestalt Psychotherapies.
-She has a diploma in Advanced Reflexive Supervision.
+She has a diploma in Advanced Reflexive Supervision and a Diploma in Jungian Psychology.
 Eileen is a fully accredited member of the Irish Council of Psychotherapy (ICP), the Irish Association of Humanistic and Integrative Psychotherapy (IAHIP) and the Irish Association of Counselling and Psychotherapy (IACP).

 Her work also reflects her additional training and experience in facilitating group work, Gestalt Body Work, Somatic Trauma Therapy, Attachment and Emotion Focused Therapy as well as her interest in Psychoanalytic Psychotherapy, Jungian Psychology and Marion Woodman’s BodySoul rhythms work.